-What it takes to qualify and refinance a HELOC
+What it takes to qualify for HELOC refinancing

 If you reach the repayment period of your HELOC and you realize you can’t make the payments or you require additional funds, you may be able to refinance your line of credit.
 However, you will most likely need to meet certain income and asset requirements to do so.

 You may also need to meet the required loan-to-value ratio to be approved for refinancing.
 In general, though, the criteria required to refinance HELOCs varies from lender to lender, so you’ll need to talk to the lenders you’re interested in to see what their parameters are.
-Some lenders will even allow you to apply remotely, right from your computer.
+Some lenders will even allow you to apply entirely online.

 Documentation needed to refinance a home equity line of credit